2021 Tampa Bay Buccaneers–New England Patriots game: Background

 Tampa Bay entered the matchup at 2–1 and were 7-point favorites to win against New England, who entered at 1–2.
 Prior to the game, NBC Sports released a promotional video set to Adele's "Hello" featuring a montage of Brady in his Patriots and Buccaneers tenures with the tagline "The Return".
 Much anticipation was also put into Brady potentially passing Drew Brees for the most career passing yards in NFL history and professional gridiron football history.
-Coming into the game, Brady had thrown for 80,291 yards in his career, and needed only needed 68 more to pass Brees, who retired the year before with a career total of 80,358 yards thrown.
+Coming into the game, Brady had thrown for 80,291 yards in his career, and needed only 68 more to pass Brees, who retired the year before with a career total of 80,358 yards thrown.

 In the week leading up to the matchup, both Brady and Belichick spoke fondly of their time with one another in the press, with Brady calling Belichick a "great mentor" and Belichick calling Brady a "special player".
 However, both said they were more focused on preparing for the game rather than reminiscing about the past.